 ATF Blocks are designated as ATF-A, ATF-B and ATF-C for the purpose of illustrating the phase relationships among tracks in figure 40.
 ATF-B Blocks on track n, ATF-C blocks on track n-1 and ATF-A Blocks on track n-2 shall be recorded in phase.

 Figure 40 - Allocation of ATF and Spacer Blocks

-16 Layout of a Single Data Space tape
+16 Layout of the tape